Why Start a New Ministry?

 The StartNew Explorer initiative was designed to assist congregations in the establishment of evangelism or compassion programs requiring less than $5,000 in seed funding.
 Some examples include: developing a mission focused community garden; starting a video discussion study in the community; launching a backyard VBS program; or forming a support group program.
 The seed funding is interest-free, with adjustable repayment schedules.

-The StartNew initiative was designed for launching a new ministry that is intended to become self-funding in the near future.
+The StartNew initiative was designed for launching a new ministry that includes a plan to become self-funding.
 The seed funding may be as much as $250,000.
 The new ministries include new church plants, the addition of a second worship site, or the development of a non-profit compassion ministry.
 The seed funding may be awarded as a grant or as an interest-free loan.

 The Michigan District collaborates with FiveTwo and their StartNew training process that equips you to build, fund, and launch ventures that help people in need in your community.
 No matter what you want to start—a Bible study, mercy ministry, business, or non-profit organization—StartNew will help you to start on the right track so that what you start expresses the presence of Jesus in your community.

 How do we start?